Back to Blog

 From April 2028: 4% becomes the new default

 These changes apply to the default rate only.
-If you have actively chosen a different rate, you will stay on your chosen rate unless you change it.
+If you have actively chosen 4%, 6%, 8% or 10%, you will stay on your chosen rate unless you change it.

 What this means for you:

-• If you were on the 3% default, your contributions automatically increased to 3.5% on 1 April 2026
+• If you were on the 3% default, your contributions automatically increased to 3.5% from 1 April 2026

 • Your take-home pay will reduce slightly (but the long-term benefit is significant)